Research Overview

 - Developing New Machine Learning Paradigm Towards Effective yet Efficient Foundation Graph Learning Models

-- Bridging AI and Cybersecurity for Malware Detection, AI Security, and Study of the Evolving Underground Ecosystem
+- Bridging AI and Cybersecurity for Malware Detection, AI Security/Safety, and Study of the Evolving Underground Ecosystem

 - Advancing AI and Data-driven Techniques to Combat the Opioid Crisis and Infectious Disease Outbreaks